mautic/developer-documentation-new/docs/rest_api/stages.rst

 .. vale on

-You can manually remove a Contact from a specific Stage.
+Remove a Contact from a Stage manually.

 .. code-block:: php